MurdoMaclachlan/bash-aliases/README.md

 # Bash Aliases

+**Important note: this repository is designed with Slackware in mind, and so there are some Slackware-specific commands aliased here, especially in the root directory.**

 This repository is a list of bash aliases I use on my system.
 To use these aliases, you must have bash as your default shell.
 Each folder contains a set of aliases specific to a certain category (miscellaneous, pip, slackpkg, etc.), as well as a `location` file that tells you where to put the aliases.

 Most aliases are placed in `~/.bash_aliases`, however some commands (e.g. slackpkg) require root, and thus must be speficially placed in your *root user's* version of that file.
 If you plan on using root for generic purposes, you can simply include all the aliases in the root file, but I wouldn't recommend executing commands as root unless they require it.